 What can the campus disciplinary processes do?
 How can I get more information?

 You have the right to ask questions about and learn about the campus disciplinary procedures before engaging the reporting process.
-Victims are entitled to certain rights under state and federal law.
-All Conduct Code Violations are handled through the Dean's Office, located at 2 White Street, Concord.
+Victims are entitled to certain rights under stated and federal law.